EXECUTIVE DIRECTOR ANDREW F. BARTH

-Andrew F. Barth is the co- founder of the Titan Mercury Wrestling Club, which supports Senior-level athletes in men’s and women’s freestyle as well as supporting wrestling on the local level in California.
+Andrew F. Barth and Wayne Eric Boyd are the co- founders of the Titan Mercury Wrestling Club, which supports Senior-level athletes in men’s and women’s freestyle as well as supporting wrestling on the local level in California.
 The Titan Mercury WC is the reining 2014 US Open National Champions.

 In June of 2012, Barth received the National Wrestling Hall of Fame’s Outstanding American honor, the 48th recipient of this prestigious award.
 This honor demonstrates wrestling’s pride in those who have used the disciplines of the sport to launch notable careers in other walks of life, such as science and technology, business and industry, government and the military, and the arts and humanities.